dmranck/ticketutil/read-the-docs/source/Usage.rst

 'kerberos'.

-.. rst:role:: General workflow for ticketutil
+.. rst:role:: Workflow for ticketutil

 - Create a ticket with the ``create()`` method.
 This sets the ``ticket_id`` instance variable, allowing you to perform more tasks on the ticket.